 The Firmware Upgrade page is located under Maintenance in the System Management folder.
 This is where you can update the NPort firmware.
 After obtaining the latest firmware from www.moxa.com, select or browse for the firmware file in the Select firmware file field.
-Before clicking [Submit], it is a good idea to save the NPort configuration using the Configuration Export page, since the firmware upgrade process may cause all settings to revert to factory defaults.
+Before clicking [Submit], save the NPort configuration using the Configuration Export page, since the firmware upgrade process may cause all settings to revert to factory defaults.